Community & Economic Development

 •Unable to pay for home repairs?

-The Office of Housing and Community Development has a housing rehabilitation program that enables eligible homeowners within the city limits of Clarksville to maintain the quality of their housing and create a positive effect in the surrounding neighborhood.
+The Office of Community & Economic Development has a housing rehabilitation program that enables eligible homeowners within the city limits of Clarksville to maintain the quality of their housing and create a positive effect in the surrounding neighborhood.

 We assist homeowners by lowering energy bills, correcting health and safety hazards as well as code violations, and making other repairs.